-As Yapı Kredi, we put even more effort for the health and safety of our employees in order to mitigate any risks in this recent peak of the pandemic.
-While remotely working within the headquarters of the Bank, we proactively follow any developments over the course of the outbreak and immediately implement our measures accordingly.
-In line with the new precautionary measures in Turkey, we carefully continue to provide service through our branches while putting our accelerated efforts on digitalisation.
+As Yapı Kredi, we continue to demonstrate our uncompromising mandate for health and safety of our employees in order to mitigate any potential risks of the pandemic.
+While remotely working within the headquarters of the Bank, we have redesigned our working spaces to adjust the needs of the post-pandemic era.
+As we proactively follow any developments over the course of the outbreak and immediately implement our measures accordingly, we remain alerted for the any potential variants of the virus.
+In line with the new normal in Turkey, we carefully continue to provide service through our branches while putting our accelerated efforts on digitalisation.

-Yapı Kredi’s strong liquidity, mainly in the foreign currency with a total liquidity coverage ratio at 149% level (foreign currency at 462%), continued to support the Bank’s balance sheet in case of further possible volatilities.
+Yapı Kredi’s strong liquidity, mainly in the foreign currency with a total liquidity coverage ratio at 157% level (foreign currency at 503%), continued to support the Bank’s balance sheet in case of further possible volatilities.

-In terms of performing cash loans, Yapı Kredi recorded TL 305.4 billion indicating 16.6% market share among private banks.
+In terms of performing cash loans, Yapı Kredi recorded TL 318.1 billion indicating 16.4% market share among private banks.
 Growth was driven by Turkish Lira loans and the Bank continued to support companies and exporters.
 At the same time, the Bank maintained 16.4% market share in credit cards outstanding volume.